balena-io-experimental/bprompt/README.md

 # Future improvements

-- Actually make the updating work

-- Don't hardcode accounts or paths
+- Add configuration file for paths and tokens

 # License